Processing In-House | Cash | U.S. Currency

 • Face and orient a stack of notes so all notes are face up and oriented right side up in a stack

 Two-pocket machines provide far more efficient count, sort and authentication of currency as the machine runs continuously through a stack while separating suspects and non-conforming notes into a second “reject” pocket.
 Bill Counter/Sorters will frequently support an attached receipt printer enabling the operator to print the display on the machine including counts and values by denomination and totals.
-For a quality, commercial-duty discriminator bill counter/sorter, budget $2,500 to $3,500 with a printer.
+For a quality, commercial-duty discriminator bill counter/sorter, budget $2,200 to $3,000 with an optional printer.